Kitashi14/DevBoost/QUICKSTART.md

 3. Check the activity log:
    - Navigate to `.vscode/activity.log` in your project
    - You should see logged activities with timestamps
+   - **Note**: Commands executed by SmartCmd buttons are automatically excluded from the log to prevent feedback loops

 ### 5. Create AI-Suggested Buttons
 1. After performing various activities, open the **DevBoost sidebar** (🚀 rocket icon)